ansys/pyansys/doc/source/blogs/pyansys-landing-page.rst

 The PyAnsys landing page has been redesigned to deliver a more professional, user-friendly, and accessible experience.

-This update improves the presentation, organization, and discoverability of the PyAnsys ecosystem.
-It reflects extensive collaboration, design enhancements, and feedback from users and contributors.
-The goal is to help the community more easily explore projects, access resources, and stay informed about recent developments.
+This update improves the presentation, organization, and ease of navigation across the PyAnsys ecosystem.
+It reflects collaboration with contributors and feedback from the community.
+The goal is to help users quickly find projects, access resources, and stay informed about recent developments.